 I had a wonderful time visiting the Tsukiji Fish Market, it’s not to be missed.

-Highlight of my time in Japan was working on a movie routine for 2 hours with legendary swordsman Tetsuro Shimaguchi.
+Highlight of my time in Japan in 2015 was working on a movie routine for 2 hours with legendary swordsman Tetsuro Shimaguchi.